menukasadharuwan/noteflow-student-resource-hub/README.md

 # 📚 NoteFlow - Student Resource Hub

-**NoteFlow** is a web-based Student Resource Hub developed to help students easily **upload, find, search, filter, and download educational notes and study materials**.
+**NoteFlow** is a web-based Student Resource Hub designed to help students easily **upload, find, search, filter, and download educational notes and study materials**.

 The system provides a simple and user-friendly platform where students can share academic resources and access useful study materials in one centralized location.